Salpraz® Heartburn Relief

 If you have not told your doctor or pharmacist about any of the above, tell them before you take Salpraz Heartburn Relief.

-Talk to your doctor first before taking Salpraz Heartburn Relief if:
+Talk to your doctor or pharmacist first before taking Salpraz Heartburn Relief if:

 - you have taken heartburn/indigestion medication previously for 4 or more weeks continuously to control your heartburn

-- you have jaundice, liver problems, anaemia, previous gastric ulcer or gastrointestinal surgery
+- you have jaundice, liver problems or anaemia

-- you have recently changed symptoms including persistent vomiting or vomiting of blood, blood in stools or unexplained weight loss
+- your symptoms have recently changed including persistent vomiting or vomiting of blood, blood in stools or unexplained weight loss

 If you have experienced any of the above you should see your doctor immediately.